mrudulmamtani/vroom-vroom/README.md

 # **Aerodynamic Optimization Using Xcos**

 This project implements a control system for aerodynamic optimization of a vehicle's spoiler angle based on velocity and yaw inputs.
 The system is modeled and simulated using **Scilab Xcos**, with blocks like PID controllers, transfer functions, and inputs/outputs.

+---

+## **Project Demo**

+### Watch the Demo Video

+You can watch the project demo directly below:

 <video src="https://github.com/mrudulmamtani/vroom-vroom/blob/main/vroomvroomvid.mp4" controls>
+Your browser does not support the video tag.
+[Click here to view the video](https://github.com/mrudulmamtani/vroom-vroom/blob/main/vroomvroomvid.mp4).
 </video>

+---

 ## **Project Overview**